Nevenall/ghosting-the-edge/docs/typography guidelines.markdown

 quote_text
 :::
 ```
+quote_text should not include quote marks.

 The attribution_text can include non-newline whitespace, but markup will not be rendered.
+It should not include an attribution dash.

 ### Table